 Through contributions from donors of all walks of life, the NIC Foundation is helping to change lives.
 Student success is central to the foundation's efforts.
-Scholarship awards exceed \$700,000 annually, and more than \$6.5 million has been distributed to students since 1977.
-In addition, more than \$15 million has been invested in NIC facilities and expansion, including the Meyer Health and Sciences Building, and \$988,578 has been distributed through the Foundation Grant Program that inspires creative and innovative teaching and support services since 1994.
+Scholarship awards are nearing \$1 million annually, and \$6.7 million has been distributed to students since 1977.
+Students are encouraged to apply for scholarship opportunities through the Financial Aid Office.
+In addition, more than \$15 million has been invested in NIC facilities and expansion, including the Meyer Health and Sciences Building, and \$1,044,000 has been distributed through the Foundation Grant Program that inspires creative and innovative teaching and support services since 1994.